marneusz/ImageClassificationCNNs/README.md

 ## Image classification with Convolutional Neural Networks
 Pacyna Paulina, Szysz Mateusz, Wójcik Mateusz

-All results, architectures and results are provided in `Image classification with Convolutional Neural Networks.pdf`
+All results, architectures and results are provided in `Image classification with CNNs.pdf`

 Dataset: CIFAR-10